 Given the generally sweeter Western palate, some people find that incorporating drinking vinegar into their daily routines is difficult, which is why ACV pills or tablets have become increasingly popular.
 Apple cider vinegar pills are made from a dehydrated or powdered form of apple cider vinegar.
 The amount of ACV in a pill will vary depending on the brand but typically one capsule contains about 500 mg, which is equivalent to two liquid teaspoons (10 ml) .
 If you are going to take your ACV in a pill form it is recommended that you read the ingredients very carefully.
-Many popular brands have been known to add additional components to provide further digestive or metabolic benefits, and your body may be sensitive or intolerant to them .
+Many popular brands have been known to add additional components to provide further claimed digestive or metabolic 'benefits', and your body may be sensitive or intolerant to them .

 Benefits Of Apple Cider Vinegar Pills

 Very little research has been done into the effectiveness of pill in comparison to regularly drinking the liquid.
 The bulk of studies currently completed on ACV have used the traditional liquid form of the product rather than pills, and therefore it is difficult to definitively state whether pills will be as effective .
 However, as well as making daily consumption easier, taking ACV in a pill format does have the extra advantage of reducing the risk of enamel erosion.
-This can be caused when apple cider vinegar is drunk undiluted due to the acidic nature of the vinegar in liquid form.
+This can be caused when apple cider vinegar is consumed undiluted due to the acidic nature of the vinegar in liquid form.